iwag/java-jersey-restful-server-client-sample/README.md

 Server: Jetty(9.3.3.v20150827)
 ```

-To deal with path parameter, use Path and PathParam annotations.
+To deal with parameter in request path, use @Path and @PathParam annotations.

 ```java
     @GET